PublicMapping/districtbuilder/README.md

 ## Development

+_Optional:_
 Ensure that you have an AWS credential profile for `district-builder` configured on your host system.
-The server backend will need this in order to access S3 assets.
+The server backend will use this in order to access S3 assets if present, and any `manage` commands that use S3 assets will **require** it.

 ### Host Environments